 Members of Parliament (MPs) are elected to the House of Commons to represent the interests of all the people who live in their constituency.
 MPs can assist their constituents in a variety of ways, from making private enquiries on your behalf, to raising matters publicly in Parliament.
 MPs can only raise concerns on behalf of their own constituents.

-The County Council manage services including schools, social services, strategic planning matters, highways, refuse and waste disposal sites, museums and libraries and the City Council manages services including town planning, environmental health, housing, benefits, council tax collection, refuse collection and leisure facilities.
+MPs can also make representations on behalf of constituent on issues which are responsibility of local authorities.
+Worcestershire County Council manage services including schools, social services, strategic planning matters, highways, refuse and waste disposal sites, museums and libraries and the City Council manages services including town planning, environmental health, housing, benefits, council tax collection, refuse collection and leisure facilities.